nagakamira/ulinux/README.md

 # μLinux
 μLinux is small and fast Linux distro. μLinux is good for PC's. μLinux uses "gustpkg" as packages manager.
-If you want compile packages for μLinux, please use "povar" for this. μLinux is booting in ram or from Disc/USB Flash Drive.
+If you want compile packages for μLinux, please use "povar" for this.
 If you want source packages: https://github.com/nagakamira/ulinuxpkg/